(Updated 8th August, 2020)

-An employee who has 24 months of continuous service and who is made redundant may claim statutory redundancy pay, bring a claim for unfair dismissal or wrongful dismissal, claim that they were selected for redundancy unfairly and in some cases bring a claim for protective award if the employer failed to apply the collective consultation requirements appropriately, amongst other claims.
+An employee who has 24 months of continuous service and who is made redundant by their employer may make Tribunal claims for a statutory redundancy payment, for unfair dismissal or wrongful dismissal, and in some cases bring a claim for a protective award if the employer failed to apply the collective consultation requirements appropriately, amongst other claims.
 Therefore, it is important that employers are aware of these risks when considering making an employee redundant, in order to alleviate the business exposure to these potential liabilities.

 When does a redundancy situation arise?